mloberg/daft-discord-bot/README.md

 # Daft - Discord Music Bot

+__Rewrite in progress__!
+This documentation is out of date while we work on rewriting this bot.

 Daft is a music bot for Discord designed for my D&D games.
 It allows me to play music randonly by tags or single songs.